Exiled Russian oligarch Khodorkovsky urges caution using sanctions, but says they are working

 “The situation in Russia is different: it’s not so bad for normal people.
 The support for the war has not gone down; it’s gone up since the start because of economic and political grounds,” said the burly Khodorkovsky.
 “The economic situation for regular people has improved via three channels.”

-Khodorkovsky argues that because the state has been pouring money into military production, that spending has trickled down into the pockets of the average Russian working man.
+Khodorkovsky argues that because the state has been pouring money into military production, spending has trickled down into the pockets of the average Russian working man.

 Regarding the first channel, “most of Russia’s military production factories are based in small poor towns.
 That means there is a lot of work in these towns and the locals are happy about it,” Khodorkovsky said.